IEEESBM/mancomm-rec/README.md

-# Mancomm Recruitment Site
+# App Requirements Task

-A [flutter](http://flutter.dev/) web project built to facilitate mancomm registrations of IEEE SBM for the session of 20-21.
-It includes a landing page with a timeline and a registration page connected to [Firestore](https://firebase.google.com/docs/firestore).
+A flutter project to add and retrieve covid resources with state and type filtering.
+The backend is in express and MongoDB.

 ## Setup